-(to be read and understood by all team applicants)
+This policy will be handed to team members to read and to be understood by all team applicants

 LifeStream Europe Policy: Safeguarding the Welfare of Children and Young People

 Lifestream Europe recognises the importance of ministry to children and young people, and it’s responsibility to protect and safeguard the welfare of Children and young people entrusted to the festival’s care.
 All Team members must accept that the welfare of the child is paramount.
 The highest standards towards children and young people will be maintained in all pastoral, counselling, worship, prayer and recreational circumstances.
-All Team members may have contact with children and young people; and so all will be asked whether they have been subject to criminal or civil proceedings, and whether they have caused harm to children.
+All Team members may have contact with children and young people; and so we follow legal procedures and will ask all team members whether they have been subject to criminal or civil proceedings, and whether they have caused harm to children.

 Clear recruitment procedures, training and supervision are essential for achieving a high-quality service to children and young people participating in LSE activities.
 It is the duty of all people working with children and young people to prevent abuse and unsafe situations from occurring.
 All workers are also required to report any abuse disclosed, discovered or suspected, in line with these procedures.
 LS Europe will collaborate fully with the statutory and voluntary authorities concerned with investigating abuse.
 It is important to note that it is the responsibility of the Police and Social Services to investigate the truth of any allegation of abuse.

 All who are on team will be notified on the guidelines for:

 Dealing with an allegation